|

 straight, gay, whatever

-is a partnership of school and community groups, churches, youth groups, parents and individuals working to protect every child from bullying at school, especially bullying based on perceived sexual orientation and gender identity.
+The Kitsap Safe Schools Network is a partnership of school and community groups, churches, youth groups, parents and individuals working to protect every child from bullying at school, especially bullying based on perceived sexual orientation and gender identity.

 Youth Rally for Human Rights